Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Introduction

 \begin{enumerate} \item As a first contribution, we offer a self-stabilizing variation of the non-blocking algorithm presented by Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18}.
 Their solution tolerates node failures as well as packet omission, duplication, and reordering.
 Each snapshot or write operation uses $\bigO(n)$ messages of $\bigO(\nu\cdot n)$ bits, where $n$ is the number of nodes and $\nu$ is the number of bits for encoding the object.
 The termination of a snapshot operation depends on the assumption that the invocation of all write operations cease eventually.

-Our solution broadens the set of failure types it can tolerate, since it can also recover after the occurrence of transient faults, which model any violation of the assumptions according to which the system was designed to operate (as long as the code stays intact).
-We increase the communication costs slightly by using $\bigO(n^2)$ gossip messages of $\bigO(\nu)$ bits, where $\nu$ is the number of bits it takes to represent the object.
+Our solution broadens the set of failure types it can tolerate.
+Namely, the proposed algorithms can also recover after the occurrence of transient faults, which model any violation of the assumptions according to which the system was designed to operate (as long as the code stays intact).
+We increase the communication costs slightly by using gossip messages of $\bigO(\nu)$ bits that are sent on every link, where $\nu$ is the number of bits it takes to represent the object.

-\item Our second contribution offers a self-stabilizing all-operation always-terminating variation of the snapshot-only always-terminating algorithm presented by Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18}.
-Our algorithm can: (i) recover from of transient faults, and (ii) both write and snapshot operations always terminate (regardless of the invocation patterns of any operation).
+\item Our second contribution offers a self-stabilizing variation of the always-terminating algorithm presented by Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18}.
+Our algorithm can: (i) recover from transient faults, and (ii) both write and snapshot operations always terminate (regardless of the invocation patterns of any operation).

-We achieve $(ii)$ by choosing to use \emph{safe registers} for storing the result of recent snapshot operations, rather than a \emph{reliable broadcast} mechanism, which often has higher communication costs.
+We achieve $(ii)$ by choosing to use \emph{safe registers} for storing the result of recent snapshot operations, rather than (the more evolved) \emph{reliable broadcast} mechanism.
 Moreover, instead of dealing with one snapshot task at a time, we take care of several at a time.
 We also consider an input parameter, $\delta$.
-For the case of $\delta=0$, our self-stabilizing algorithm guarantees an always-termination behavior in a way the resembles the non-self-stabilizing algorithm by Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18} that blocks all write operation upon the invocation of any snapshot operation at the cost of $\bigO(n^2)$ messages.
+For the case of $\delta=0$, our self-stabilizing algorithm guarantees an always-termination behavior in a way the resembles the non-self-stabilizing always-terminating algorithm by Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18} that has the cost of $\bigO(n^2)$ messages per snapshot operation.
 For the case of $\delta>0$, our solution aims at using $\bigO(n)$ messages per snapshot operation while monitoring the number of concurrent write operations.
 Once our algorithm notices that a snapshot operation runs concurrently with at least $\delta$ write operations, it blocks all write operations and uses $\bigO(n^2)$ messages for completing the snapshot operations.

 Thus, the proposed algorithm can trade communication costs with an $\bigO(\delta)$ bound on snapshot operation latency.
 Moreover, between any two consecutive periods in which snapshot operations block the system for write operations, the algorithm guarantees that at least $\delta$ write operations occur.